dschnare/jekyll-tools/README.md

 that has the following keys.

     tools: # The Jekyll Tools hash
-      path: # The path to find the tools (usually _tools)
+      path: # The path to find the tools (defaults to _tools)
-      defaults: # The hash containing defaults for each tool
+      defaults: # The hash containing defaults for each tool (optional)
       tasks: # The sequence of tasks containing a hash of tool settings for each tool to be called

 Here's an exmple